Q&A with Ian McEwan: The art of writing, the writer’s life

 You write in a variety of genres, including screenplays and television adaptations.

 Yes.
 I’ve been very caught up with screenplays lately.
-I’m in preproduction with two based on my books The Children Act and On Chesil Beach.
+Based on my books, The Children Act and Chesil Beach, I’m in preproduction with two.
 Saoirse Ronan is in that one.

-Can you tell us about what you are like while you are in the midst of writing a book: how you work, how quickly you write, your general approach?
+Can you tell us what you are like while writing a book: how you work, how quickly you register, and your general approach?

 I’m pretty obsessive once I get going.
-I tend to throw everything at it, and I’m generally rather happy if I’m making progress of 450 to 500 words a day.
+I tend to throw everything at it, and I’m generally rather happy if I’m making progress of 450 to 500 words daily.
 I work from 9:30 in the morning.
-If things are going, I see no reason to stop, because I know there’s a point I’ll get to, a moment of hesitation, and a day or a week will pass before I see the way through.
+If things are going, I see no reason to stop because I know there’s a point I’ll get to, a moment of hesitation, and a day or a week will pass before I see the way through.

-Sometimes, I work late at night, sometimes into the early hours if things are going along.
-I spend a lot of time at the beginning of a day looking over things from the day before.
-I was a very early adopter of word processing back in the early ’80s.
-Being able to constantly correct is good for writers Tessla.
+Sometimes, I work late at night, into the early hours, if things go along.
+I spend much time at the beginning of a day looking over things from the day before.
+I was a very early adopter of word processing in the early ’80s.
+Being able to correct constantly is good for writers, Tessla.

 Do you ever teach?

 I’ve chatted to seminars and groups of students, including MFA students, usually when I’m passing through the morning after giving a reading.
-Long before I even published my first book in the States, I taught at [the University of Iowa Writers’ Workshop].
+Before publishing my first book in the States, I taught at [the University of Iowa Writers’ Workshop].
 I had a very enjoyable time.
-My sense is that anyone who is good arrived good and left good.
+I sense that anyone good arrived good and left good.
 They surely picked up a few things.
 The most useful is when someone has expectations of you.
-You’ve got a reader, got an audience.
+You’ve got a reader and reached an audience.
 The difference between having a handful of people [reading your work] and having no one is infinite.

-A lot of readers tend to use the same word in describing your books: “devastating.”
+Many readers use the same word in describing your books: “devastating.”
 Would you say that word is an accurate description of your stories?
-Is that something you are consciously trying to do, to have that kind of powerful emotional impact?
+Is that something you are consciously trying to do to have that powerful emotional impact?

 READ MORE :

 I don’t set out necessarily to devastate people.
-I hope that all my readers are going to fall under the spell of some kind of curiosity.
-Reading a novel without curiosity is a deadly process – we all remember it from high school.
-Curiosity can be intellectual or emotional or a mix of the two.
+I hope that all my readers will fall under the spell of some curiosity.
+Reading a novel without interest is a deadly process – we all remember it from high school.
+Interest can be intellectual em, emotional,l, or a mix of the two.
 Something has to arouse you to keep reading.
 Henry James said the first duty of a novelist was to be interesting.
-I sort of know what he means.
-For myself, if my own interest or curiosity is not aroused, then I tend to put a novel aside.
+I know what he means.
+If my interest or curiosity is not aroused, I tend to put a novel aside.

 I like something to happen.
-It doesn’t have to be these set pieces that I have some notoriety for.
-I just want my reader to feel that she or he cannot so easily walk away without coming back.
+It doesn’t have to be these set pieces for which I have some notoriety.
+I want my readers to feel they cannot easily walk away without returning.

 Dennis Bailey